 When she picked up clean eating and exercise habits back in college, Alison Hager was determined to shape up her body and reverse the 226-pound reading she saw on the scale.
 She took a personal training class, logged what she ate (no crash dieting), and began regularly working out — hard.

 But even with an active lifestyle and chicken breast on the menu, Alison was still gaining weight.
-“My trainer knew something was up,” says Alison, now 27.
+“My trainer knew something was up,” says Alison.
 “He suggested that I get everything checked out at the doctor’s, especially my thyroid.”
 Alison’s first blood test, which included a thyroid check, came back as squeaky clean as her lunches.
 But a gut feeling led her to seek out a second opinion, especially when her hair began falling out, her skin became dry as an alligator, her period stopped, and her body started to constantly feel cold as an ice cube.

 Alison’s new doctor found that her thyroid hormone levels were way off, diagnosed her with hypo-thyroidism (or underactive thyroid), and put her on a small dose of medication.
 She focused even harder on eating well, balanced her training with cardio and weights, and eventually lost more than 90 pounds.

 Small But Mighty

 So how the heck could one small, unassuming butterfly-shaped gland at the lower part of her neck have such a huge impact on Alison’s health and fitness?
 As she learned, it’s a powerful little organ.
 “Your thyroid not only affects your metabolism, but it also affects many other things, like your heart rate, cholesterol levels, body weight, digestion, energy levels, muscle function, fertility, menstrual regularity and mood,” says endocrinologist Elizabeth Pearce, MD, associate professor of medicine at Boston University School of Medicine.